The KoaKoa Story

 How We Got Started

 At the risk of sounding dramatic - running literally changed my life.
 My husband is a recovering alcoholic.
 He's very open about his story so he doesn't mind me sharing our journey.
-I met my husband 10 years ago when he had just started recovery.
+I met my husband over 10 years ago when he had just started recovery.
 I wouldn't wish addiction on my worst enemy.
 It's still a very misunderstood disease and very hard battle to fight.
 Even to this day he calls himself a recovering alcoholic and not a recovered alcoholic.
 He still attends meetings every week and is very involved in Recovery.

 A few years ago I was away visiting friends when things came to a very bad head while I was there.
 I was staying with some amazing friends who are runners and was motivated by them to sign up to a 21k.
 When I got home I found a 21km program online and told my husband about it.
 He thought I was nuts - but I needed something for myself and I thought he really needed a goal to work towards too.

 Running is a form of meditation.
 When you're out there on the road or trail - you can almost always clear your mind and sort through things.
 Entering the race was a great way to stay motivated and have a goal to work towards and be motivated to do the training.
 At the time it felt like one of the hardest things I had ever done but that feeling when we crossed the finish line was incredible.

 The running bug bit after that and we've done quite a few marathons, ultras and some amazing trail races in the world.
 I'm not going to lie and say 'poof' once we started running everything was great and sorted.
 There were some incredibly difficult times, fights and days I just wanted to stay in bed but having the races to work towards kept us motivated.